 where $u, v: \Rb_t \times \Rb^d_x \rightarrow \Cb$ are unknown wave functions, $d\geq 1$, $\alpha>0$, $\kappa>0$, and $\gamma \in \Rb$.
 This system describes the two-wave (degenerate, alias type-I) quadratic interactions for the complex fundamental-frequency (FF) and second-harmonic (SH) amplitudes in the presence of the spatial singular modulation of the $\chi^{(2)}$ nonlinearity.
 The real coefficient $\gamma$ represents the SH-FF mismatch and, by rescaling, can be $0, \pm 1$.
 We refer the readers to \cite{LM-PRA, LM-EPJST} for a derivation of this system from the physical context.

-Our first aim is to study the Cauchy problem associated with \eqref{INLS}.
 In the nonsingular case $\alpha=0$, where \eqref{INLS} was introduced as a non-relativistic version of some Klein-Gordon systems (see \cite{HOT}), the well-posedness in $L^2(\Rb^d)\times L^2(\Rb^d)$ with $1\leq d\leq 4$ and in $H^1(\Rb^d)\times H^1(\Rb^d)$ with $1\leq d\leq 6$ were completely investigated in \cite{HOT} by the contraction argument combined with Strichartz estimates.
 Moreover, the global well-posedness in $L^2(\Rb^d)\times L^2(\Rb^d)$ when $d = 4$ as well as the global existence in $H^1(\Rb^d)\times H^1(\Rb^d)$ when $1 \leq d \leq 3$ were obtained due to the conservation of mass and energy.
 In addition, for initial data in $H^1(\Rb^5)\times H^1(\Rb^5)$, a condition for global existence was found which depends on the size of the initial data when compared to the associated ground states (\cite{HOT}).
 The global existence and energy scattering were studied in \cite{Hamano, HIN, WY, MX}, while the finite time blow-up were showed in \cite{Dinh, NP, IKN}.
 See also \cite{NP-CCM, NP-PDEA, NP-CVPDE, DF} for other results related to more general systems of NLS with quadratic interaction.